neuralmagic/sparseml/integrations/torchvision/README.md

 ### Kick off Training

 We can start Sparse Transfer Learning by passing a starting checkpoint and recipe to the training script.
 For Sparse Transfer, we will use a recipe that instructs SparseML to maintain sparsity during training and to quantize the model.
-The 95% pruned-quantized ResNet-50 has a transfer learning recipe available, identified by the following SparseZoo stub:
+The starting checkpoitn and transfer recipe are specified by the following SparseZoo stub:
 ```
 zoo:cv/classification/resnet_v1-50/pytorch/sparseml/imagenet/pruned95_quant-none?recipe_type=transfer-classification
 ```